 Alternatives to Warfarin

-In recent years, several new anticoagulants have been approved as alternatives to warfarin for preventing stroke and blood clots in patients with atrial fibrillation that is not caused by a heart valve problem.
+In recent years, several new anticoagulants have been approved as alternatives to warfarin for preventing stroke and blood clots in people with atrial fibrillation that is not caused by a heart valve problem.
 These newer anticoagulants are dabigatran (Pradaxa), rivaroxaban (Xarelto), and apixaban (Eliquis).
-The FDA warns that these new anticoagulants should not be used by patients who have mechanical heart valves.
-(Warfarin is recommended for treating atrial fibrillation in patients who have mechanical heart valves.)
+The FDA warns that these new anticoagulants should not be used by people who have mechanical heart valves.
+(Warfarin is recommended for treating atrial fibrillation in people who have mechanical heart valves.)

 Unlike warfarin, these drugs do not require regular blood test monitoring.
 However, dabigatran and rivaroxaban need to be taken twice-daily (warfarin and apixaban are taken once a day).
 Dabigatran appears to cause more gastrointestinal problems (indigestion, upset stomach, abdominal pain) than the other anticoagulants.
 Compared to warfarin, dabigatran also has a higher risk for gastrointestinal bleeding.
 But it has a lower risk for bleeding in the brain and clot-related strokes.
 There are some other differences between the various medications including that some must be used with caution in patients with kidney problems.

 All anticoagulant drugs increase the risk for bleeding.
 A concern with the newer anticoagulants is that if bleeding does occur, the drug effect is irreversible.
 In contrast, vitamin K or the administration of fresh frozen plasma (a donated blood product) can rapidly reverse the anticoagulant effect of warfarin.